danielrosendo/academy/docs/concepts.md

 * [**Redis**][academy.exchange.redis.RedisExchangeFactory]: Stores state and mailboxes in a Redis server.
 Use of Redis enables optional replication and cloud-hosting for improved resilience and availability.
 * [**HybridExchange**][academy.exchange.hybrid.HybridExchangeFactory]: Entities host their mailbox locally and message each other directly over TCP when possible.
 Redis is used to map mailbox IDs to address and port pairs, and to store messages for offline entities or when two entities cannot directly communicate (such as when behind NATs).

-## Launcher
+## Manager

-An agent can be run manually, but the intended method of execution is via the launcher, which manages the initialization and execution of agents on remote resources.
-The [`Launcher`][academy.launcher.Launcher] defines a [`launch()`][academy.launcher.Launcher.launch] method with parameters for the behavior, exchange, and agent ID and returns a handle to the launched agent.
+Agents can be run manually via [`Agent.run()`][academy.agent.Agent.run], but typically applications want to run many agents concurrently across parallel or distributed resources.
-It runs agents in any [`concurrent.futures.Executor`][concurrent.futures.Executor] compatible executor, such as a [`ProcessPoolExecutor`][concurrent.futures.ProcessPoolExecutor], [Parsl](https://parsl.readthedocs.io/en/stable/userguide/workflows/workflow.html#parallel-workflows-with-loops){target=_blank}, or [Globus Compute](https://globus-compute.readthedocs.io/en/latest/index.html){target=_blank}.
+The [`Manager`][academy.manager.Manager] provides a single interface for launching and managing agents across one or more [`Executors`][concurrent.futures.Executor], such as a [`ProcessPoolExecutor`][concurrent.futures.ProcessPoolExecutor], [Parsl](https://parsl.readthedocs.io/en/stable/userguide/workflows/workflow.html#parallel-workflows-with-loops){target=_blank}, or [Globus Compute](https://globus-compute.readthedocs.io/en/latest/index.html){target=_blank}.

-## Managers

-An [`Manager`][academy.manager.Manager] combines an exchange and one or more launchers to provide a single interface for launching, using, and managing agents.
-Each manager has a single mailbox in the exchange and multiplexes that mailbox across handles to all of the agents that it manages.
-This reduces boilerplate code, improves communication efficiency, and ensures stateful resources and threads are appropriately cleaned up.
+A manager will handle common boilerplate, including registering agents, creating handles, and ensuring stateful resources are appropriately cleaned up.